A beginner's guide to keeping chickens

 "It is usually impossible to tell from the outside what's happening in this department, so use a laboratory like Wormcount or Westgate Laboratories to help you simply and cheaply manage this side of things.

 "By connecting with where your food is coming from, it’s an opportunity to cut out any unnecessary chemicals.
-By using a natural supplement, you can still eat the eggs from hens fed on a diet of Verm-X. No nasties means nothing to worry about.
+Using a natural supplement, you can still eat the eggs from hens fed on a diet of Verm-X. No nasties means nothing to worry about.

 "You’ll also need to think about their shelter and nutrition."